Koromix/rygel/web/koromix.dev/003_koffi.md

 #license# License

-This program is free software: you can redistribute it and/or modify it under the terms of the **GNU Lesser General Public License** as published by the Free Software Foundation, either **version 3 of the License**, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the **MIT License**.

-Find more information here: [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/)
+Find more information here: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/)